uvaaland/cig_llnl_workshop/index.md

 ### Part III: Additional Topics:

-* **Description:** In part three, we will look at how to visualize the simulation output using Paraview.
-We will also expand our toolbox by looking at how we can use SPECFEM3D_GLOBE to run adjoint simulations.
+* **Description:** In part three, we will look at how to visualize the simulation output using ObsPy and Paraview.
+This includes looking at the output seismograms, visualizing the model mesh, and creating a surface movie for the simulation data.

 * **Learning goals:**
-    * Get an idea of how to visualize the simulation output.
+    * Get an idea of how to plot the output seismograms using ObsPy
+    * Learn the steps needed to output and visualize the model mesh with different component models (e.g. vp, vs) using Paraview
+    * Learn how to create a surface movie for the simulation data.

+### Part IV: Adjoint Simulations (Bonus):

-    * Understand the steps required to run adjoint simulations using SPECFEM3D_GLOBE.
+* **Description:** In part four, we go through the steps that are needed to run adjoint simulations using SPECFEM3D_GLOBE.

+* **Learning goals:**
+    * ...

 ---